rioyokotalab/polaris/README.md

 # Polaris

-Polaris is a hyperparamter tuning library focusing on reducing time of tuning.
+Polaris is a hyperparamter tuning library focusing on reducing time.
 We plan to support every state-of-art tuning method as follows.

 -  Random Search